meraki-analytics/orianna/README.md

 - Automatically throttles requests to fit rate limits
 - Ensures well-formed API requests
 - Replaces foreign key ID values with the referenced object
-- Option to lazy load referenced objects right when you need them or load them automatically upfront with minimal API calls
+- Option to lazy load referenced objects right when you need them or batch them up and load them upfront to minimize API calls
 - Caches static data and summoner information to accelerate access and reduce API load
 - Automatic databasing using [Hibernate](http://hibernate.org/).
 See [the project here.](https://github.com/robrua/orianna-hibernate)